scarpazza/home-assistant-konnected-tutorial/README.md

     trigger_time: 180
 ````

-Configuration options are as follows:
+Relevant configuration options are as follows:
 * `arming_time` is the time you have to exit the house once you gave the order to arm the alarm
-* `delay_time` is the time you have to disarm the alarm once you come back in the house before the alarm triggers
+* `delay_time` is the time you have to disarm the alarm once you come back in the house and trip a sensor, before the alarm triggers
 * `trigger_time` is how long your siren will sound (or equivalent trigger action will last) once the alarm triggers

-Contrary to most examples you find on the internet, I chose NOT to set up a code.
+Contrary to most examples you find on the internet, I chose *not* to set up an arming/disarming code.
-You should definitely set a code if you plan to install wall-mounted tablets in the house, to prevent burglars from disarming the system with a simple tap.
+Consider requiring a code if you have wall-mounted tablets in the house, to prevent burglars from disarming the system with a simple tap.
-Otherwise, I recommend you do this later, and rather focus on fortifying security at the app/website login point.
+Otherwise, rather focus on fortifying security at the app/website login point, e.g., enabling encryption (https).

-Can come back and tweak these setting later, including setting a code.
-At that point, you'll know enough the process that you can come back and choose options yourself from the HA `manual` documentation.
+You can always come back and tweak these setting later, including setting a code.
+At that point, you'll know the process enough to naviage options yourself from the HA `manual` documentation.

 If you choose to set up a code, the alarm card in the UI will present you with a numeric keyboard to type that code.
 If you do not, the UI will hide that keyboard.